 Caffeine is a part of our everyday life.
 Whether you need to kick start your day or freshen up before that important meeting or keeping you awake before an exam or presentation; caffeine always comes handy.
 But are you aware of the pluses and minuses of the dear cup of your favourite beverage?

 Most of us are addicted to our morning cup of coffee / tea and we clearly know that it contains caffeine.
-But not only tea / coffee, caffeine is present in other foods like cola drinks, cocoa beans, energy drinks, chocolates and certain medicines like pain killers, diet pills / weight reduction supplements and medicines for cold as well.
+But not only tea / coffee, caffeine is also present in other foods like cola drinks, cocoa beans, energy drinks, chocolates and certain medicines like pain killers, diet pills / weight reduction supplements and medicines for cold as well.
 For most healthy adults 200-300 mg (2-4 cups of coffee) of caffeine a day is not harmful.
 But a daily caffeine use of more than 500-600 mg a day may lead to certain unpleasant effects.

 Caffeine content of commonly consumed beverages: